soumik718/DRLND/p2_Continuous_Control/Readme.md

 ### Submission overview

-- `Navigation.ipynb` - file with fully functional code.
+- `Continuous_Control.ipynb` - file with fully functional code.
 - `Report.pdf` - a PDF export of the project report.
 - `model.py` - the configuration of the neural network.
 - Agents: